VeD-973/Email-Classification-Using-LLMs-RAG-based-response-generation/README.md

-# Technical Assessment - Email Classification and Response System
+Email Classification and Response System
 ## Project Overview

 This project involves the development of an **AI-driven system** designed to categorize and respond to university emails.
 It leverages **fine-tuned language models (LLMs)** to classify incoming emails into three main categories: